 How did your role(s) in your family affect your self-esteem?

-How to Shift From Dysfunctional to Functional Family Roles:
+How to Shift From Dysfunctional Family Roles to Functional Family Roles:

 - Change the rules to begin to heal family emotional issues.